long distance parenting plan document with checklist of items to include

 Internet Visitation and Phone Calls

-• Both parents should be required, in writing, to maintain a high speed internet connection and a working computer/laptop/tablet with a working camera.
+• Both parents should be required, in writing, to maintain a high-speed internet connection and a working computer/laptop/tablet with a working camera.

 • Will the child have their own cell phone?
 Who will pay and how much?